What does the academy offer for a student with SEND?

 - Supervised unstructured times of the day

-Students are able to access the following provisions to support the development of students social skills and enhance self-esteem:
+Students are able to access the following provisions to support the development of student social skills and enhance self-esteem:

 Examinations: Access Arrangements